osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 {% capture main %}

-**Don't miss this opportunity to reconnect with colleagues and learn more about HTC.**
+**Don't miss this opportunity to connect with the High Throughput Computing community.**

 You are invited to the second annual Throughput Computing event (HTC 24) from July 8-12 to be held at in beautiful Madison, Wisconsin.
 HTC 24 brings together researchers, campuses, science collaborations, facilitators, administrators, government representatives and professionals interested in high throughput computing to: